guymonmatt/guymonmatt.github.io/_publications/Spotify Prediction Markdown-Short.md

 | Med Pop  | 30-59            |
 | High Pop | 60-100           |

+## Key Buisness Problem

+With thousands of songs stored in the track database, a recommendation model needs to understand the characteristics of a popular song.
+It will then be able to accurately predict if a new song will be popular amoung users so it can recommend tracks users are likely to enjoy.

 ## Change in Average Song Features Over Time